-- There have been multiple clashes, at times deadly, between armed groups, security forces and residents in Cabo Delgado Province.
-At the end of May 2018, villagers were reported killed in the area of Olumbi in the district of Palma.
+- In May 2018, villagers were killed in the area of Olumbi in Palma, Cabo Delgado Province.
 Be aware of an increased security presence in the region, including road blocks.
 Check local and social media for updates before you travel to the area, remain vigilant and follow the advice of local authorities.
+See Safety and security.

-Reconsider your need to travel by road along the EN1 north of the Save River and south of Caia in Zamebezia province, and the EN6 between Beira and Chimoio, due to armed attacks on vehicles arising from increased political tensions.
+Reconsider your need to travel by road along the EN1 road between Save River and Caia in Sofala Province, and the EN6 road between Beira in Sofala Province and Chimoio in Manica Province, due to armed attacks on vehicles.

-- There has been an increase in violent criminal activity, including kidnapping in Maputo and Beira.
-Avoid walking at night, even in well-known tourist areas, and avoid isolated beaches.
-See
+Kidnapping and other violent criminal activity is increasing in Maputo and Beira.
+Avoid walking at night, even in well-known tourist areas.
+Avoid isolated beaches.
+See Safety and security.

-- Demonstrations can occur with little warning.
-Avoid all demonstrations and protests as they may become violent.
+Demonstrations can occur with little warning.
+Avoid all demonstrations and protests as they can become violent.
+See Safety and security.

 Travel Smart for general advice for all travellers.

 Entry and exit

 You'll need a visa to enter Mozambique.

 Visas-on-arrival are available if certain conditions are met but some travellers have faced difficulties getting a visa-on-arrival.